gabehollombe-aws/step-functions-workshop/website/source_content/source_index.md

 Before we migrate our step function definition over to our `serverless.yml` file, we should delete the function we’ve been interacting with in the Step Functions web console so that we don’t get confused when a similar state machine is deployed as part of our Serverless stack deployment.

-1. In the left sidebar of the Step Functions web console, click ‘State machines’
+Step 1.
+In the left sidebar of the Step Functions web console, click ‘State machines’

-2. Select the step function we defined manually earlier, click ‘Delete’, and click ‘Delete state machine’ to confirm the deletion.
+Step 2.
+Select the step function we defined manually earlier, click ‘Delete’, and click ‘Delete state machine’ to confirm the deletion.

-1. Now, let’s re-define our state machine inside our `serverless.yaml` file.
-Replace `serverless.yml` with <button class="clipboard" data-clipboard-target="#serverless2">this new content</button> (click the gray text to the left to copy the new content to your clipboard).
+Step 3.
+Now, let’s re-define our state machine inside our `serverless.yaml` file.
+Replace `serverless.yml` with ___CLIPBOARD_BUTTON c9b0e65eca70946d4da2fceaca4b26bfc6641a76:serverless.yml|

     <div class="notices note">
             <p>